 Runabout – A four-passenger open wagon invented in Syracuse, New York, by Orville H. Short.

-Runabout-Wagon – A four-passenger general utility wagon introduced by H.A.
+Runabout-Wagon – Another of the vehicles of the 1700 and 1800s was the four-passenger general utility wagon introduced by H.A.
 Moyer of Syracuse, New York.

 - The Automotive Manufacturer, Vol. 28, 1887, p.
 643.

 - Ibid.